appsinacup/godot-rapier-physics-docs/docs/documentation/ghost_collisions.md

 2. The second one fixes the normals of polygons that have information about points nearby, follows an idea similar to this [box2D Ghost Collisions](https://box2d.org/posts/2020/06/ghost-collisions/) (right now it's implemented just for 3D though).

-## 1. Ghost Collisions Fix
+## Ghost Collisions Fix in modify_contacts

-The fix is to disable the contacts in the [PhysicsHooks::modify_solver_contacts](https://rapier.rs/docs/user_guides/rust/advanced_collision_detection/#contact-modification) event if:
+The first fix is to disable the contacts in the [PhysicsHooks::modify_solver_contacts](https://rapier.rs/docs/user_guides/rust/advanced_collision_detection/#contact-modification) event if:

 1. The contact normal opposes the player’s velocity (which could cause the player to get caught).
 2. The contact distance is smaller than the `physics/rapier/logic/ghost_collision_distance` project setting value.
 (Note, here we are also taking the velocity in consideration)